Kim-Lauwers/QC/content/getInTouch.md

 +++
 Starting a new Project?
 Have a great idea?

 In need of IT talent?
-Want to improve you team working?
+Want to improve your team working?

-Time improve your skills?
+Time to improve your skills?

-Get in touch and see how we can work together to achive this.
+Get in touch and see how we can work together to achieve this.